4lch3my/WriteUps/TryHackMe/TryHackMe - Bounty Hacker/README.md

 # whoami
 root
 ```
 And there we go!
-We are sucessfully root on the machine!
+We are successfully root on the machine!

- #### Thank you for checking out my writeup about the THM room: Bounty Hacker!
-If you are interested in other writeups of mine or interetsed in some of my codeing work, please feel free to look around my GitHub page!
+ #### Thank you for checking out my write-up about the THM room: Bounty Hacker!
+If you are interested in other write-ups of mine or interested in some of my coding work, please feel free to look around my GitHub page!
 Happy hacking! - 4lch3my